SpectivOfficial/live-tour-lab/README.md

 alt="Please both Star and Watch!" width="320" border="0" /></a>

+The repo includes 20+ ready components for Navigation, Cards, blending photography and video and much more, easily mixed with your own React VR code.
+Once done, you define the tour in a separate JSON file, meaning you can use the same all-static code build for many tours:
 <a href="https://livetourlab.com
 "><img src="https://user-images.githubusercontent.com/13546743/29448460-f3eabff6-8420-11e7-90fb-f4dbc7b8b28b.gif"
 alt="[Define in json extend with code" width="500" border="0" /></a>